-To get your spouse to change, work on effectively responding to what your spouse is or is not doing
+You can get your spouse to change by working on effectively responding to what your spouse is or is not doing

 Example: Get your spouse to change when your spouse is upset and won’t talk to you